kawaa/Beetest/README.md

 ### Test case directory

-We put all files described above into a "artist-count" directory:
+We put all files described above into "artist-count" directory:

 	$ ls artist-count/
 	expected  input.tsv  query.hql  setup.hql

 ### Running a test

+We are very close to start testing our script! ;)

 run-test.sh is a basic script that runs a test and verifies the output:

+	$ cd src/examples
 	$ ./run-test.sh <path-test-case-directory> <path-to-hive-config>

-We run it with following parameters:
+We run test with following parameters:

+	$ ./run-test.sh artist-count local-config

+Please note that Beetest's jar must be build before running a test.
+You can do it by typing a following command in a top-level directory:

 	$ mvn3 -P full package
-	$ cd src/examples
-	$ ./run-test.sh artist-count local-config

 Local configuration
 -----
-We want to run a test locally, because we override a couple of Hive settings:
+We run a test locally, because we override a couple of Hive settings:

 	$ cat local-config/hive-site.xml
 	<property>